rbwinslow/hq/README.md

     py.test

+The "dev.txt" dependencies also include [pytest-cov](https://pypi.python.org/pypi/pytest-cov), so you can generate a nice coverage report (which you'll find in the `htmlcov` directory):

+    py.test --cov=hq --cov-report html

-If you want to turn verbosity on, you need the `--gabby` flag.
+If you want to turn verbosity on to figure out what's going on in a test, you need the `--gabby` flag (since `py.test` owns its own `-v` flag).
 You'll probably also want to run just one test at a time, because `--gabby` is way gabby:

     py.test --gabby -vv -k some_particular_test_function